Lien

 In other common-law countries, the term lien refers to a very specific type of security interest, being a passive right to retain (but not sell) property until the debt or other obligation is discharged.
 In contrast to the usage of the term in the US, in other countries it refers to a purely possessory form of security interest; indeed, when possession of the property is lost, the lien is released.
+However, common-law countries also recognize a slightly anomalous form of security interest called an "equitable lien", which arises in certain rare instances.